FREQUENTLY ASKED QUESTIONS ABOUT WILD WOOL

 How do I prevent pilling?
 Regular «resting» in between wears, will prevent pilling.
 When the garment gets a «rest», the fibres in the fabric are able to bounce back to their original share, making them more resilient and resulting in less pilling.
 Regular and careful washing and doing the pilling removal process explained below, also helps to prevent and decrease pilling.

 What does ply mean?
-Ply specifies how many threads of yarn are twisted together in the finished thread.
+Ply specifies how many threads are twisted together in the finished yarn.
+Two-ply yarn indicates that two threads are twisted together to make the yarn used to knit the garment.
 WILD WOOL garments are knit mostly in two-ply yarn.
-Two-ply yarn means that the sweater will be knitted more tightly and hence being warmer and softer.

 What does micron mean?
 Micron is the measurements of the cashmere fibre diameter.
 The fibres’ diameter will range from 15-19 micron.
 The lower the thickness (micron), the softer the yarn will be.

 What does gauge mean?
 Within the textile industry the word gauge (gg) is often used.
 Gauge is a measure that tells how many stitches per inch is used.
 For example, in a fabric with 16 gauge, 16 stitches per inch are used.
 A rule of thumb is that the lower the gauge is, the thicker the garment.
 A sweater with 8 gauge is for example much thicker than one with 16 gauge.

 When did MINI MERINO begin?
 MINI MERINO was established in 2015 by Cathrine Sissener and Emilie Dysthe.

 Who designs the MINI MERINO garments?
 The MINI MERINO garments are designed by Emilie Dysthe and Karin Millen.
 They are basic pieces with an emphasis on quality, practicality and suitability for babies’ everyday life.

 Where are the MINI MERINO garments produced?
 All MINI MERINO garments are produced in a factory in Beijing, China.